peterwittek/somoclu/README.md

 The usage is identical to the linux version through command line (see the relevant section).

+When using the somoclu Python interface on Windows, if you encounter errors like:

+    ImportError: DLL load failed: The specified module could not be found

+You may need to find the right version (32/64bit) of `vcomp90.dll, msvcp90.dll, msvcr90.dll` and put to `C:\Windows\System32` or `C:\Windows\SysWOW64`

 Known Issues
 ===
 The MATLAB CUDA interface crashes with unknown reasons.